flowdy/treasuredb/README.md

         Use ".open FILENAME" to reopen on a persistent database. sqlite> .read schema.sql

-        sqlite> .read schema.t.sql
+        sqlite> .read t/schema.sql
         ...

 1. Setup the database: `sqlite3 treasure.db < schema.sql`

-1. Study the files to learn how to work with the system: `less schema.sql schema.t.???`
+1. Study the files to learn how to work with the system: `less schema.sql t/schema.???`

 License
 -------

-Copyright (c) 2016, Florian Heß
+Copyright (c) 2016, Florian Heß.
 All rights reserved.

-(cf. file LICENSE that contains the BSD 3-clause revised license.)
+See details in LICENSE file containing the BSD 3-clause revised license.